SanaAwan5/FLamby/README.md

 ## Installation

-Usews anaconda and pip.
+Use anaconda and pip.
 You can install anaconda by downloading and executing appropriate installers from the [Anaconda website](https://www.anaconda.com/products/distribution), pip often comes included with python otherwise check [the following instructions](https://pip.pypa.io/en/stable/installation/).
 We support all Python version starting from **3.7**.

 You may need `make` for simplification.
 The following command will install all packages used by all datasets within FLamby.
 If you already know you will only need a fraction of the datasets inside the suite you can do a partial installation and update it along the way using the options described below.
 Create and launch the environment using: